artainmo/web-development/frontend/angular/README.md

   $scope.promo = "promo"
 }]);
 </pre>
-4. Indicate the controller in the view's application scope (`<div ng-controller='MainController'></div>`) to define the controller scope.
+4. Indicate the controller in the view's application scope (`<div ng-controller='MainController'>...</div>`) to define the controller scope.
 5. Display the controller `$scope` properties in the view (`<h1>{{title}}</h1>`), this is also called an expression.

 When displaying content from controller, filters can be used, filters will format the content in a certain way.<br>
 Examples of filters are uppercase, currency, date... they are indicated with a pipe like this `<h1>{{price | currency}}</h1>`.

 Angular controllers can contain arrays, the content of those arrays can be displayed by looping over an HTML block with each item in the array.<br>
-The HTML tag has to contain the ng-repeat attribute `<div ng-repeat="product in products">` whereby in this example products is an array and product will represent in the HTML code block each item in products while looping over them.<br>
+The HTML tag has to contain the ng-repeat attribute `<div ng-repeat="product in products">...</div>` whereby in this example 'products' is an array and 'product' will represent in the HTML code block each item in products array while looping over them.<br>
 You will also have access to the $index variable which refers to the index of current element in array.

 Usually in HTML tags for images and other media the src attribute is used, instead ng-src can be used if it takes controller content.